 - CBSA (Canada Border Services Agency) – This organization is the policing force for immigration.
 It also provides lawyers for IRCC when someone files a lawsuit (Judicial Review) against the Minister.

-- CSIS (Canadian Security Intelligence Service) – CSIS is Canada spying agency.
-They help with security screening of immigration and visa applicants.
+- CSIS (Canadian Security Intelligence Service) – CSIS is the Canadian spying agency.
+They help with the security screening of immigration and visa applicants.

 - Many other organizations such as RCMP (the federal police of Canada) or Global Affairs Canada (the department of foreign affairs)

 The old IRCC website was www.cic.gc.ca.
 You may still have some pages of the IRCC on the old website.
 The new website is part of canada.ca.
 The following links lead you to the IRCC website.